Elizabeth Poe (Powe)

 The marker is on Cashua Ferry Road (State Highway 34) east of Darlington SC.

-View south of the river from the bridge in Sep 2015.
+View looking south of the PeeDee River from the Route 34 bridge in Sep 2015.

 James and his two sons William and Reuben, along with son-in-law